mikhail-nikolskiy/opencv-wiki/OE-5.-OpenCV-5.md

 ## RISC-V support

 OpenCV provides universal intrinsics for a few years already, and so it's convenient to port it to the new hardware this way.
 RISC-V is emerging platform for edge computing and we are glad to support it in OpenCV.
-This is now work in progress, thanks to T-head (https://github.com/opencv/opencv/pull/18394) and the Chinese Academy of Science (https://github.com/opencv/opencv/pull/18228).
+This is now work in progress, thanks to T-head (https://github.com/opencv/opencv/pull/18394) and Institute of Software, Chinese Academy of Science (https://github.com/opencv/opencv/pull/18228).

 ## State-of-art 3D Module